Boeing C-32

 The Boeing C-32 is the United States Air Force designation for variants of the Boeing 757 in military service.
 Two variants exist, filling different parts of the military passenger transport role.
-The C-32A serves the Special Air Mission, providing executive transport and broad communications capabilities to senior political officials, while the C-32B Gatekeeper provides clandestine airlift to special operations and global emergency response efforts, a role known as "covered air".
+The C-32A serves the Special Air Mission, providing executive transport and broad communications capabilities to senior political officials, while the C-32B Gatekeeper provides clandestine airlift to special operations and global emergency response efforts, a role known as "covered air."

 The primary users of the C-32A are the vice president of the United States (using the call sign "Air Force Two" when aboard), the first lady, and the secretary of state.
-On occasion, other members of the president's Cabinet and members of Congress have flown aboard the C-32A for various missions.
-The aircraft also occasionally serves as Air Force One in place of the larger VC-25A when the president is traveling to domestic destinations that cannot accommodate the larger Boeing 747-derived presidential plane or if the latter is simply unavailable.
-The C-32A was used to accommodate President Biden for his transatlantic journey prior to visiting Ukraine in February 2023 to limit suspicions of his presence aboard the plane, a trip which would normally be operated by a VC-25.
+On occasion, other members of the president's cabinet and members of Congress have flown aboard the C-32A.
+The aircraft also occasionally serves as Air Force One in place of the larger VC-25A for a variety of reasons, including flying into smaller airports domestically or when the larger aircraft is not needed.

-Little is known of the activities of the secretive C-32B, whose existence is not widely acknowledged by the Air Force.
-Outfitted for utility rather than luxury, the heavily modified aircraft were acquired to support the U.S. State Department's Foreign Emergency Support Team, and have ties to special operations, and the U.S. Intelligence Community.
+Less is known of the activities of C-32B, whose existence is not widely promoted by the Air Force.
+The B models are former commercial Boeing 757 aircraft used for global airlift and government crisis-response needs.
+The modified aircraft were acquired to support the U.S. State Department's Foreign Emergency Support Team, and have ties to special operations and the U.S. intelligence community.

+The C-32 replaced the C-137 Stratoliner, achieving double the range yet able to land on shorter runways than that aircraft.
+The C-137 was based on the Boeing 707, and had been in service several decades.

 C-32A

 Development

-The C-32A is the military designation for the Boeing 757-2G4, a variant of the Boeing 757-200, a mid-size, narrow-body twin-engine jet airliner—that has been modified for government VIP transport use, including a change to a 45-passenger interior and military avionics.
-A contract was awarded in August 1996 for four aircraft supplemented by the smaller C-37A and later C-40 Clipper to replace the aging fleet of VC-137 aircraft.
+The C-32A is the military designation for the Boeing 757-2G4, a variant of the Boeing 757-200 mid-size, narrow-body twin-engine jet airliner.
+The 757-2G4 has been modified for government VIP transport use, including a change to a 45-passenger interior and military avionics.
+A contract was awarded in August 1996 for four aircraft, which along with the smaller C-37A and later C-40 Clipper, would replace the aging fleet of VC-137 aircraft.
 The first plane was delivered to the 89th Airlift Wing at Andrews Air Force Base, Maryland in late June 1998.
-Additional aircraft were acquired later.
+More aircraft were acquired later.

-Conversion of 98-0001

-The first C-32A, 98-0001, (MSN 29025/783) was originally constructed as a C-32B while Boeing tried to market the plane to meet a variety of different US government requirements.
-The government ultimately purchased four VIP configuration C-32A aircraft prior to ordering the B variant, so 98-0001 was refitted and delivered to the USAF as the first C-32A, June 1, 1998.